Pond Plant Sizes and the Concept of Invasiveness

 So are they invasive?

-But when customers ask us if a plant is 'invasive', what they actually mean is, is it likely to spread in such a way as to cause me a problem?
+But when customers ask us if a plant is "invasive", what they actually mean is, is it likely to spread in such a way as to cause me a problem?
 This is a much harder question to answer because, of course, the answer is "it depends".
 There are some plants which spread so fast and/or with such tough stems, or even shed so many seeds, that they are likely to be annoying if you have a natural pond or stream and are planting into the ground.
 However, by the same token these plants are usually robust, easy to grow, inexpensive, and give plenty of cover fast.
 If you have an artificial, lined pond, and are planting them in pots which will confine their growth, they are often a very good choice.
-Even if you are planting into the ground, if it is in a situation where there is a lot of competition from grasses and weeds, they may still be a good choice.
+Even if you are planting into the ground, if it is in a situation where there is a lot of competition from grasses and weeds, they may still be a good choice, as they can hold their own against the weeds without constant help from you.

 To sum up:

 - Oxygenating plants rely on spreading fast enough to out-compete algae.
 As a result of this they will need to be thinned occasionally, to avoid their taking up too much of the pond.
-If you really don't want to have to do this, then it is probably best to avoid them entirely.
-A plant that occupies the same part of the pond but does not spread fairly fast cannot really be called an oxygenator - it would be more a deep-water marginal.
+If you really don't want to have to thin them, then it is probably best to avoid them entirely.
+A plant that occupies the same part of the pond but does not spread quickly cannot really be called an oxygenator - it would be more a deep-water marginal.

 - For further information or ideas on planting a pond, have a look at our Pond Planting Plans or our Beginner's Guide.